Other parks in Southall

 A pond in the southwest corner is valuable for birds and wetland plants.
 The Grand Union Canal runs along the west side to Paddington.
 Children have a playground with a waterside theme, whilst others can enjoy keeping fit on the running track and perimeter path.

-Access: West Avenue (off Carlyle Avenue), Spikes Bridge Road, Cranleigh Gardens and off the canal towpath.
+Entrances on West Avenue (off Carlyle Avenue), Spikes Bridge Road, Cranleigh Gardens and off the canal towpath.

-Transport: Train: Southall (Thames Trains), Bus: 95, 105, 120, E5, 207, 607
+- bus: 95, 105, 120, E5, 207, 607

 Tentelow Wood and Meadow

-Situated adjacent to Tentelow Lane, Norwood Green and Southall, this ancient bluebell woodland contains a variety of tree species including oak, hornbeam and elm.
+Situated next to Tentelow Lane, Norwood Green and Southall, this ancient bluebell woodland contains a variety of tree species including oak, hornbeam and elm.
 The field to the south is managed as a traditional hay meadow.

-Access: Tentelow Lane (opposite Poplar Avenue)
+The entrance is on Tentelow Lane (opposite Poplar Avenue)

-Facilities: Sports pavilion and playing field, car park
+Facilities: sports pavilion and playing field

 Three Bridges Park

-This pocket park was created in 2013 and sits next to the Grand Union Canal offering excellent views towards the Three Bridges ancient monument.
+This small park was created in 2013 and sits next to the Grand Union Canal offering excellent views towards the Three Bridges ancient monument.
 The park includes an informal seating area, interpretation board/ podwalk and nature conservation habitats (wildflower meadow, hedgerow, fruit trees).

 Download the Three Bridges leaflet and Podwalk.

-Access: Tentelow Lane or Windmill Lane (Three Bridges ancient monument)
+Entrances on Tentelow Lane or Windmill Lane (Three Bridges ancient monument)

 Facilities: informal seating, interpretation board